WATER RESOURCES ENGINEERING DEPARTMENT

 “The engineer is a mediator between the philosopher and the working mechanic and, like an interpreter between two foreigners must understand the language of both, hence the absolute necessity of possessing both practical and theoretical knowledge.”Henry Palmer

 Water is one of the essential elements of human existence.
 Since it is not always possible to get water supply from natural sources, the engineering of water is crucial in order to sustain life.
-Starting with ancient civilizations, engineering of water have been linked closely to the rise and decline of civilizations, especially to those cultures highly dependent upon water usages.
+Starting with ancient civilizations, the engineering of water have been linked closely to the rise and decline of civilizations, especially to those cultures highly dependent upon water usages.
 Water structures have served people for at least 5,000 years, as evidenced in the cradles of civilization, in Babylonia, Egypt, India, Persia, and the Far East.
 In the 21st Century, due to ultra-importance as a global resource, water is described as “the next oil."

 The department provides two levels of academic studies: